Skip to content

 1 x *battery* = 8 x *battery_inverter*, which can be true only if *battery_inverter* is 1/8 of *battery*

-Finally, FlexTool can actually mix three different types of constraint coefficients: constraint_capacity_coefficient, constraint_state_coefficient and constraint_flow_coefficient allowing the user to create custom constraints between any types of objects in the model for the main variables in the model (flow, state as well as invest and divest).
+Finally, FlexTool can actually mix three different types of constraint coefficients: constraint_capacity_coefficient, constraint_state_coefficient and constraint_flow_coefficient allowing the user to create custom constraints between any types of entities in the model for the main variables in the model (flow, state as well as invest and divest).
 So, the equation above is in full form:

 + sum_i [constraint_capacity_coefficient(i) * invested_capacity]